Cola-any/Video-LevelGauge/README.md

 </p>

 ## Citation
-If you find our work helpful for your research, please consider citing our work.
+If you find our work helpful for your research, please consider giving a star 🌟 and citation.
 ```
 @article{xia2025videolevelgaugeinvestigatingcontextualpositional,
   title   = {Video-LevelGauge: Investigating Contextual Positional Bias in Large Video Language Models},